eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.access.dimensiongrand.md

 This tutorial discusses roles with DimensionGrant.

-`role1` role:   use DimensionGrant access to `Dimension1` and not access to `Dimension2` of `cube1`
+- `role1` role:   use DimensionGrant access to `Dimension1` and not access to `Dimension2` of `cube1`

 ## Database Schema

-The Database Schema contains the `Fact` table with two columns: KEY and VALUE.
-The KEY column is used as the discriminator in the the Level and Hierarchy definitions.
+The Database Schema contains the `Fact` table with two columns: `KEY` and `VALUE`.
+The `KEY` column is used as the discriminator in the the Level and Hierarchy definitions.

 ```xml